Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Energy-Based Models

-Similar to implicit energy models, sampling from score matching models requires a large number of steps.
-By modelling the Langevin sampling procedure as a stochastic differential equation (SDE), pre-existing SDE solvers can be used, reducing the number of steps required \cite{song2021scorebased, Tzen2019NeuralStochasticDifferential}.
+Sampling from score-based models requires a large number of steps leading to various techniques being developed to reduce this.
+A simple approach is to skip steps at inference: cosine schedules \cite{nichol2021improved} spend more time where larger visual changes are made reducing the impact of skipping; another approach is to use dynamic programming to find what steps should be taken to minimise ELBO based on a computation budget \cite{watson2021learning}.
+Taking the continuous time limit of a diffusion model results in a stochastic differential equation (SDE), numerical solvers can therefore be used, reducing the number of steps required \cite{song2021scorebased, jolicoeur2021gotta}.
 Another proposed approach is to model noisy data points as $q(\vec{x}_{t-1} | \vec{x}_t, \vec{x}_0)$, allowing the generative process to skip some steps using its approximation of end samples $\vec{x}_0$ \cite{song2021denoising}.